outdreamer/build-a-cure/docs/tasks/function_to_do.md

       - use a mapping efficiency to connect distributed info with structural similarities
     - particles lose their adjacence/similarity bias/efficiency inside the black hole
     - "highest-weighted path from point a to b is the most efficient space-time path, which is not always equal to the 'classical physics' space-time path" (find examples of intents that classical physics is not efficient for)
       - is quantum physics using a different definition of efficiency/similarity or is it using another priority (like energy storage vs. energy usage)
+      - how do weighted quantum paths interact with the weighted paths of other particles

   - give example of deriving formula with definitions of components